g-ornelas/Forearm_EMG_Logistic_Regression_Analysis/README.md

-# Logistic Regression Analysis of Concurrent Invasive and Non-Invasive EMG of the Forearm
+# Logistic Regression Analysis of Concurrent Invasive and Non-Invasive EMG from the Forearm

 <img src="Experiment_Hypothesis.png" width=800 height=300 />